-Tips and tricks on getting the most out of your PlayStation 4 Pro
+PlayStation 4 Pro: 6 Helpful Tips and Tricks | Digital Trends

-The PlayStation 4 Pro isn’t a full-blown generational upgrade over the traditional PlayStation 4, but the 4K-enabled console does feature several tweaks and performance upgrades that make it a worthwhile upgrade over the original console for the right player.
+The PlayStation 4 Pro isn’t a full-blown generational upgrade over the traditional PlayStation 4, but the 4K-enabled console does feature several tweaks and performance upgrades that make it a worthwhile upgrade over the original console.

-More: Here’s every current and upcoming game you’ll want to play in 4K HDR on the PS4 Pro

 While some of these improvements are passive — you’ll see performance boosts in certain games, both with traditional displays and PlayStation VR — others require a little more tweaking.
-We’ve compiled a list of tips and tricks you can use to get the most out of your new console.
+We’ve compiled a list of tips and tricks you can use to get the most out of the PlayStation 4 Pro, whether you’ve upgraded recently or are maximizing your time with the console before the PS5 takes over.

 Please note that these tips only apply to the PlayStation 4 Pro.
 Check out our list of performance tips and tricks for the original PlayStation 4 to read general advice on how to get the most out of any PlayStation 4 system.

 Improvements to expect

 - 4K resolution and HDR on certain games: A handful of PlayStation 4 games have been optimized to display in an upscaled 4K resolution on the PlayStation 4 Pro.
-A selection of these also support high-dynamic range, or “HDR,” giving your games more vibrant colors.
+A selection of these also supports high-dynamic range, or “HDR,” giving your games more vibrant colors.
 We have a comprehensive list of supported games available here.

 - Better PlayStation VR performance: Certain PlayStation VR titles, such as Battlezone and Rez Infinite, were designed to take advantage of the improved performance boost of the PlayStation 4 Pro.
-These games often benefit from crisper visuals, more particle effects, and may generally run at a higher resolution.
+These games often benefit from crisper visuals and more particle effects, and may generally run at a higher resolution.

 - Bigger hard drive: The original PlayStation 4 only came with a 500GB hard drive, but the Pro includes 1TB of space.
 A portion of this the hard drive is reserved for the system software, but you still have much more room to work with when considering the file size of today’s AAA games.